spotter-puppet/puppetlabs-docker/README.md

 }
 ```

-To install Docker EE on RHEL/CentOS:
+To install Docker EE on RHEL or EL-derived OSes:

 ```puppet
 class { 'docker':